Detailed Browsing Logs are available for each member using our Internet Accountability service.

 The access point is the program, application, or file that accessed the URL.
-This may also include the marketed name of the program, application, or file as well as the company that produces it.
-(This is currently only available for Windows users.
-Mac and mobile users will simply see the text “Reported by.”)
+This may also include the marketed name of the program, application, or file as well as the company that produces it. (examples: “Viewed on Google Chrome” or “…accessed by Microsoft Office”)

 Each entry contains a link labeled “Details.”
 Clicking on this, or anywhere else on the entry, will take you to the Details Window.